-5. Hunt the rut.
+5. Hunt the rut in October.
+Yes, rut.

 One reason bucks may be waiting until after sundown to move is warm October weather.
 But even a slight dip in temperature, cloudy weather, or a light rain can get those bucks on their feet a little earlier.
-Keep an eye of the weather, and when the forecast calls for a break in the heat, get out there.
+Keep an eye on the weather, and when the forecast calls for a break in the heat, get out there.

 That said, if your only options are to hunt when it’s hot or not hunt at all, then go and set up near water.
 On warm afternoons, bucks are apt to get a drink just before heading to a major food source.
 A pond or creek in a staging area is the perfect place to take a stand now.